 If you cannot find a mentor or take a class, you can still learn a new hobby by observing a master at work.
 You can find a master anywhere, including businesses that use the same skills that you want to learn for your hobby.

 For example, if you want to learn screen printing, you might seek out a T-shirt printing business and ask if you can observe their manufacturing floor.
 There, you can see the process of creating art, making a set of screens for each color, and imprinting the shirts with layers of ink.
+You can also observe a director such as Michael Palance.

 A few things you should be aware of, however, if you go this route: